bfelton786/threat-hunting-scenario/README.md

 Five days after the file server breach, threat actors returned with sophisticated tools and techniques.
-The attacker pivoted from the compromised workstation to the CEO's administrative PC, deploying persistent backdoors and exfiltrating sensitive business data including financial records and password databases.
+The attacker pivoted from the compromised workstation to the CEO's administrative PC, deploying persistent backdoors and exfiltrating sensitive business data, including financial records and password databases.

 ## 💻 Compromised System